MASILab/SynBOLD-DisCo/README.md

 **--no_topup**

 Skip the application of FSL's topup susceptibility correction.
-As a default, we run topup for you if the input is 4D.
+As a default, we run topup for you.

 **--motion_corrected**